OpenSees/OpenSeesDocumentation/source/user/manual/material/uniaxialMaterials/IMKPinching.rst

 .. admonition:: Example

-   The following is used to construct a IMKPeakOriented material with symmetric hysteretic response.
+   The following is used to construct a IMKPinching material with symmetric hysteretic response.

    .. code-block:: tcl